petrukha-ivan/mlx-swift-structured/README.md

 }
 ```

 The order of keys here is random because `Dictionary` in Swift is unordered.
 I plan to address this in the future.
 However, the output is fully valid JSON that exactly matches the provided schema.
-This shows that, with the right approach, even small models like Gemma3 270M (4-bit, only 150 MB!) can produce correct structured output.
+This shows that, with the right approach, even small models like Gemma3 270M 4-bit (which is just 150 MB) can produce correct structured output.

 ## Troubleshooting